mikepotjer/vfp-git-utils/ReadMe.md

 ### Installation

+The Git Utilities are included in Thor's **Check for Updates**.
+When installed, these tools will appear in the Thor tools menus under `Applications > Git Utilities`.

+**NOTE:** If you previously installed Git Utilities in the `My Tools` folder, you need to delete all `Thor_Proc_GitUtilities.*` and `Thor_Tool_GitUtilities_*.*` files from that folder.
+If you don't, the files in `My Tools` will be used instead of the files coming from _Check for Updates_.

-The Git Utilities are being included in Thor's **Check for Updates**.
-If you don't see _Git Utilities_ in the list, you can manually add it by copying the file `Thor_Update_Git-Utils.PRG` to your `My Updates` folder.
+Occasionally I may make new features available via a beta version of Git Utilities before releasing them in the regular version.
+If you would like to try the beta version, you can manually add it to the **Check for Updates** list by copying the file `Thor_Update_Git-Utils-Beta.PRG` to your `My Updates` folder.
 This folder can be easily accessed from the Thor menu by selecting `Thor > More > Open Folder > Tools`.
 From there you can navigate to `Updates\My Updates`.

-**NOTE:** If you previously installed Git Utilities in the `My Tools` folder, you need to delete all `Thor_Proc_GitUtilities.*` and `Thor_Tool_GitUtilities_*.*` files from that folder.
-If you don't, the files in `My Tools` will be used instead of the files coming from _Check for Updates_.

-When installed, these tools will appear in the Thor tools menus under `Applications > Git Utilities`.
+You can then run **Check for Updates**, and you will see a new item in the list named _Git Utilities (Beta)_.

+**NOTE:** The beta version of Git Utilities completely replaces the release version, so you cannot have both installed at the same time.
+However, it is very easy to return to the release version again by simply running **Check for Updates** and selecting Git Utilities to reinstall it.

 ### Tool Options